stuartgo/mapintel/README.md

 ## Deploy MapIntel on Kubernetes

 You can deploy MapIntel on Kubernetes easily.
 First make sure you have a Kubernetes cluster already created.
-You can take a look at this [tutorial](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) on how to create a Kubernetes cluster in AWS.
+You can take a look at this [tutorial](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) on how to create a Kubernetes cluster in AWS or just follow the commands below.

+To create your Amazon EKS cluster, run the following command `eksctl create cluster --name mapintel --region eu-west-2`.

-Once the cluster is created, do `kubectl apply -f kubernetes/kubemanifest-pv-cpu.yaml -f kubernetes/kubemanifest-cpu.yaml`.
+Once the cluster is created, run `kubectl apply -f kubernetes/kubemanifest-pv-cpu.yaml -f kubernetes/kubemanifest-cpu.yaml`.
 This process can take some time especially if this is the first time deploying because the database needs to be populated.

 After you should be able to access the external IP of the cluster by doing `kubectl get services` and looking for the line with type "LoadBalancer".
-The Streamlit user interface will be accessible on port 8501.
+The Streamlit user interface will be accessible on **port 8501**.

+To delete your cluster and nodes, run the following command `eksctl delete cluster --name mapintel --region eu-west-2`. **This is important to avoid extra costs when the application is not needed**.

 ## Important settings :warning: